CPTtBarBosa/CPTtBarBosa/README.md

 <h3 align="center">A  backend developer from India building resilient systems.</h3>

 - 🔭 I’m currently working on  skills
-- 🌱 I’m currently learning DSA and full stack development learning frontend and backend
+- 🌱 I’m currently learning DSA and  frontend and backend
 - 👯 I’m looking to collaborate on people who are in continous learning and building great things.
 - 🤔 I’m looking for help with who are more experience than me and hand on grip on skills.
 - 💬 Ask me about growth and ideas